pschafhalter/rich_tasks_rust/README.md

 10/28/20

 - We walked through and commented rich_task_rust
-  - Keys to note: Pin type pins the address of the objet
+  - Keys to note: Pin type pins the address of the object
   - BoxedFuture just means Pinned
   - Algo: while the ready_queue is not empty and not disconnected move stuff to the run_queue; otherwise run thing on queue until they're blocked; repeat